jnuolab/newz/README.md

+# Newz app

-# idea of app news app get all resources news in one app
+## idea of app news app get all resources news in one app